 Powerlifting Weight Classes

-All amateur fighters weighing in between the bantamweight and heavyweight weight classes may do so on either Friday or Saturday morning.
-Registration is not required for amateur fighters.
+All amateur fighters weighing in between the bantamweight and heavyweight classes may do so on either Friday or Saturday morning.
+Registration is not required for amateur boxers.
 Friday – 1:00 pm to 5:00 pm and 7:00 pm to 10:00 pm (A time clock will be used to track your time in line)

 Saturday – 8:00 am to 3:00 pm (A time clock will be used to track your time in line)

 Registration is not required for amateur fighters.
-The Expo will be closed on Friday, August 5 from 12:00 pm to 1:00 pm.
+The Expo will be closed on Friday, August 5, from 12:00 pm to 1:00 pm.

 What are the powerlifting weight classes for men and women?